apache/solr/solr/test-framework/README.md

-The Solr test-framework products base classes and utility classes for writting JUnit tests excercising Solr functionality.
+The Solr test-framework provides base classes and utility classes for writing JUnit tests exercising Solr functionality.

-This test framework relies on the lucene components found in in the ./lucene-libs/ directory, as well as the third-party libraries found in the ./lib directory.
+This test framework relies on lucene's test-library and other jars.